 During 2020-2022, Niger was part of the maternal newborn exemplars in global health study, which investigated why Niger's reductions in neonatal mortality outperformed other countries in the region.
 All Exemplar studies employed a mixed methods study design.

 Niger is a landlocked, low-income country in West Africa with an estimated population of 24 million in 2020.
 One of the poorest countries in the world, ranked last on the Human Development Index, Niger faces a continuous harsh environment and poor economic conditions.
 However, the country has made substantial strides in reducing mortality among children under-five to a level comparable to other countries within the region, and it was the only country within West Africa that achieved the Millenium Development Goal for child survival by 2015.
 Since 2000, under-five mortality has reduced by two-thirds, from 225 to 80 deaths per 1000 live births, an average annual reduction of 5.4%.
-Neonatal mortality reduced by 3% per year from 43 deaths per 1000 in 2000 to 25 in 2018.
+At the time the exemplars study was launched, neonatal mortality was estimated to have reduced by 3% per year from 43 deaths per 1000 in 2000 to 25 in 2018.
+However, more recently the United Nations Inter-agency Group for Child Mortality Estimation revised the 2018 estimate to 33.9.
+The 2021 estimate is 33.7, suggesting that progress has stalled during the past decade.
 Estimates of maternal mortality showed a reduction of 2.7% per year from 813 deaths per 100,000 live births in 2000 to 509 in 2017.
-This progress was guided by the persistent effort from the government and its partners, laid out in the five-years health, economic and social development plans .

 Niger Countdown Collaboration Team